FSReed/FSReed_CS61A/README.md

 (Failed to finish merge function in disc06, but the reason is that I wrote the word "value" as word "vaule".
 That's ridiculous.)
 4. The permutations() function in hw04.
 (Forget that assigning a new name to an existing list doesn't make a new list.
 Thus any operation of the new name causes the change to the previous list.)
+5. The scale() function in lab07.
+(The use of map!
+Using next(iterator) will cause the StopIteration error.)